Breinify/brein-api-library-ios/README.md

 ```

-### Step 3: Configure the Libary
+### Step 3: Configure the Library

 The Breinify class needs to be configured with an instance of BreinConfig containing a valid API-key, the URL of the Breinify Backend and the Rest-Engine.
-Currently only Alamofire is supported.
+Alamofire is used for any requests.

 This would look like this: